 Palladium is a genial metal, at least as impervious to atmospheric pollution as gold and platinum, and that actually encourages platinum and gold alike to print out.
-It has slightly more latitude than platinum or gold (when the gold is a Texas Chrysotype).
+It has slightly more latitude than platinum or gold (when the gold is a Chrysotype Supreme).
 Palladium seemingly gives itself to almost any paper and, with ascorbic acid, no paper humidification is necessary.

 Like the Ziatype, this process uses a 15% solution of palladium, although the printer is encouraged to experiment with solutions in the 10% range.
-Unlike the Ziatype process, which depends on hydration of the paper, the Alamotype process also works perfectly well with sodium palladium or potassium palladium.
-(There is no appreciable cost saving in selecting one over the other.)
+Unlike the Ziatype process, which depends on hydration of the paper, the Palladiotype Supreme process also works perfectly well with sodium palladium or potassium palladium.
+(There is minimal cost-saving in selecting one over the other.)
 Lithium palladium has the advantage of being available from Bostick & Sullivan in a freshly mixed solution; you have to mix your own sodium palladium and potassium palladium.
 (Remember when preparing a palladium solution to add half a gram of sodium chloride for each gram of palladium to get the metal to dissolve completely.)

-The Alamotype is so easy that only one person -- out of hundreds known to the author to have succeeded -- has ever failed to obtain print out of an image in palladium on first attempt, and that was an intellectually challenged APUG forum troll.
+The Palladiotype Supreme is so easy that only one person is known ever to have failed to obtain print out of an image in palladium on first attempt, and that was an intellectually challenged APUG forum troll who disappeared from the internet entirely a few months later.

 With this process, a pure palladium print requires adding the appropriate number of drops of palladium to a solution made up of 8 drops of 2% ascorbic acid added to 10 ml of 40% ammonium ferric oxalate – AFO-C(8:2%).
 You can also use sodium ferric oxalate or lithium ferric oxalate, both of which have higher inherent contrast than ammonium ferric oxalate.
 (Dick Sullivan included the formulas for both the sodium and lithium varieties in his article All About Ferric Oxalate in the articles section of the Bostick & Sullivan web site.
 The ingredients are easily obtainable and inexpensive -- with the possible exception of ferric oxalate to printers in the UK.)
 The author has successfully printed a number of palladium prints with lithium ferric oxalate, treated with 8 drops of 2% ascorbic acid.
 The neutral gray image usually prints out very quickly in a UV box or in direct sunlight.